joshbegley/nyt-latest/README.md

 `The Knicks turned New York City into a stage, where movement is a catalyst for untainted happiness.`\
 https://www.nytimes.com/2026/06/14/arts/dance/the-knicks-spontaneous-dancing.html

-**In Israel, Broad Discontent Over the Emerging U.S. Deal With Iran**\
+**In Israel, Broad Discontent Even Before Deal’s Details Are Known**\
-`Israelis across the political spectrum have said the deal appears to leave fundamental security threats posed by Iran unaddressed.`\
+`Israelis across the political spectrum have said the agreement appears to leave fundamental security threats posed by Iran unaddressed.`\
 https://www.nytimes.com/2026/06/14/world/middleeast/israel-us-iran-deal.html

 **12 Killed in Skydiving Plane Crash in Butler, Missouri**\